bytebase/bytebase.com-old/content/blog/database-review-2021.md

 ### SQLite

 While the authors of curl [may not agree](https://daniel.haxx.se/blog/2021/10/21/the-most-used-software-components-in-the-world/) that SQLite is the most deployed software component in the world, SQLite is undoubtedly the most deployed database, with perhaps dozens or hundreds on a single phone, and in almost every app from Notes to WhatsApp.
-SQLite is not a complete database system (DBMS), but it has a complete storage engine and SQL interface, and it has goode enough performance for most application needs.
-It's a library and use a single file to hold data, which makes application access and manage data very easy.
+SQLite is not a complete database system (DBMS), but it has a complete storage engine and SQL interface, and it has good enough performance for most application needs.
+It's a library and uses a single file to hold data, which makes application access and data management very easy.
 In 2021, several interesting projects have emerged from the SQLite ecosystem:

 1. [Litestream](https://litestream.io/)，SQLite disaster recovery solution based on WAL (written by Ben Johnson, who is also the author of Golang BoltDB).
 2. [Hosting SQLite databases on GitHub Pages](https://phiresky.github.io/blog/2021/hosting-sqlite-databases-on-github-pages/)，A very clever implementation of VFS with block read support using HTTP Range requests.